ctrlplusb/react-injectables/README.md

 ## Examples

 At the moment there is only one example, using react-router.
-Pull the source onto your machine then execute the following commands:

-    cd examples/react-router
-    npm install
-    npm run watch

-Browse to localhost:3000 to see it in action.
+Check out the examples folder.
+I wouldn't recommend running it yet as I have yet to add any style to it, but it will execute if you try. :)

 ## Some other considerations.